erde-lang/erde/README.md

 #### Declaration

 All functions are arrow functions.
+Params MUST be wrapped in parentheses.

 ```
 const MyFunction = () => {